 - Cavity variation: uneven fills, especially with detailed molds

-The practical fix isn’t complicated, but it must be intentional: defined operating ranges, routine deposit-weight checks, and clear limits on hold times so the mass doesn’t wander out of its “sweet spot.”
+The solution isn't complicated, but it must be intentional: defined operating ranges, routine deposit-weight checks, and clear limits on hold times so the mass doesn't wander out of its sweet spot.

-Moisture percentage gets most of the attention, but for gummies, water activity (Aw) is the metric that often tells the real story.
-Aw helps predict microbial risk and how the gummy will behave as it gains or loses water over time.
+Moisture percentage gets most of the attention, but for gummies, water activity (Aw) is the metric that matters more.
+It helps predict microbial risk and how the gummy will behave as it gains or loses water over time.

-In a strong manufacturing program, targets and specifications don’t rely on a single number.
-They consider Aw, moisture, and packaging barrier performance together-because that’s how gummies actually behave in the real world.
+Good manufacturing programs don't rely on a single number.
+They consider Aw, moisture, and packaging barrier performance together.
+That's how gummies actually behave in the real world.

 - Odor migration: volatiles redistribute unevenly across pieces